Sharing Sensitive Information

 Will Connie share my patient’s SUD treatment information with law enforcement or with the court system without my patient’s consent?

 Connie does not share SUD treatment information with law enforcement or the court system unless required by law.
 In the case of sharing data with law enforcement, Connie would only disclose SUD data to law enforcement in the event of a court order.
 Additionally, Connie may be required to disclose information to government oversight agencies.
 For example, if an agency was conducting a state or federal compliance audits or Medicare/Medicaid audit of a 42 CFR Part 2 program or provider.

 The patient may choose an expiration date at the bottom of the form.
 If the patient does not choose a date, the consent will not be confirmed.
 The patient is free to choose any date up to 5 years from the date of consent registration.

 Can my patient revoke consent?
 What happens if they revoke consent?

 Your patient can revoke their consent at any time by asking you to log-on to Connie and deactivate the consent form.
-Connie will immediately stop sharing your SUD treatment information.
-This will not apply to SUD treatment information that was shared while your consent was active that a provider recorded in their own system.
+Connie will immediately stop sharing their SUD treatment information.
+This will not apply to SUD treatment information that was shared while your patient’s consent was active that a provider recorded in their own system.

 What are the benefits of my patient sharing their SUD treatment information through Connie?